finch-tensor/finch-tensor-lite/src/finch/finch_assembly/dev_doc.md

 ## Notes

+* Every function is defined on concrete types and has a concrete return type

 * Assignment statements is also used for declaration.
   This means it's not possible to shadow a variable in a given scope and, in particular, if a variable already appears in the current scope then it must be assigned a value of the type given in the context.
   It is, however, possible to shadow a variable that appears in a parent scope.